Alex Gunn

-Alexandra Claire Gunn is a New Zealand academic, and is a full professor at the University of Otago, specialising in inclusive education, teacher education and educational assessment.
+Alexandra Claire Gunn is a New Zealand academic, and is a full professor at the University of Otago, specialising in early childhood education, inclusive education, teacher education and educational assessment.

 Academic career

 Gunn worked as an early childhood educator in both urban and rural not-for-profit childcare.
 Gunn completed a Master of Arts thesis Visual art education in early childhood centres : teachers' beliefs and practices at the University of Canterbury and a PhD titled Heteronormativity and early childhood education: Social justice and some puzzling queries at the University of Waikato.
 Gunn then joined the faculty of the University of Canterbury, before moving to the University of Otago in 2011.
 She was promoted to associate professor in 2018 and full professor in 2022.
 Gun was the Associate Dean (Teacher Education) for six years.

 Gunn's research focuses on how the beliefs and values of teachers can affect their teaching practice, and how those beliefs interact with institutionalised discourse.
 Gunn is interested in inclusive education, and how normative thinking, around topics such as heterosexuality and gender diversity, for example, can cause issues in education.
 She is also interested in educational assessment, particularly narrative assessment, evidence-based teacher education and the decolonising of education.

 With Joce Nuttall of the Australian Catholic University, Gunn co-edited the third edition of Weaving te Whāriki: Aotearoa New Zealand’s early childhood curriculum document in theory and practice.